Sarahon/docs/src/en/staff/maintainer-policy.md

     - There is no veto power from any role in the project.
   - If less than 75% of people vote to merge the PR, it must be discussed again and the PR author must be notified.
   - If after another 48 hours no poll reaches 75% or more approvals, the PR may be closed.

-**Breaking any of these rules may result in an instant demotion from Maintainer.**